[]

 pb.AddClosePath();

-Add Styling and Insert into the Document
+Add Styling and Insert the Path into the SVG Document

 var logoPath = new SvgPathElement